AndersenLab/dry-guide/docs/pipeline-GCPconfig.md

 Go to the [IAM & admin](https://console.cloud.google.com/iam-admin/serviceaccounts?project=caendr), find the `Service accounts`.
 Click `CREATE SERVICE ACCOUNT` to create a new service accounts. **Note** this service accounts must have a `project owner` role to run Nextflow pipelines.
 The service account I created here is called `nextflowRUN`.

 ---
 You don't need to do the above processes when you use GCP.
-But you need to do all the following processes to make sure you have the right permissions to `caendr`
+But you have to do all the following processes to make sure you have the right permissions to `caendr`.

 ## Generate credential for the service account